prb28/vscode-amiga-assembly/README.md

 ![Debug](images/debug.gif)

 ## New in 1.7
+- *grahambates* new version of fs-uae / winuae with uae-dap version 1.0.0 - unified launch configuration
 - *grahambates* BLTCON Helper: provides a webview panel with a tool to help setting BLTCON0/BLTCON1 registers.
 Based on [BLTCONCheatSheet](http://deadliners.net/BLTCONCheatSheet/index.html) by Soundy/Deadliners.
+- Binaries are embedded in the extension, no need for additional download

 ![BLTCON Helper](https://github.com/prb28/vscode-amiga-assembly/wiki/images/BLTCONHelper.png)
 - Bug fixes